-If you are on any kind of prescription medications, obviously bring these along - or chat with your physician or nurse practitioner about whether or not to do so.

-I also recommend bringing along a first-aid kit.
-(One for every three to six people should suffice.)
+If you are on any kind of prescription medications, obviously bring these along - or chat with your PCP (physician or nurse practitioner) about whether or not to do so.
+I also recommend bringing along a first-aid kit (and one for every three to six people should suffice).
 This kit should include material for basic cuts and scrapes (disinfectant, topical antibiotic, simple bandages).
-In addition, I recommend having along some sort of Moleskin[®] or blister packs (in case you get unlucky with your boots in the blister department or know you are prone to such problems, in which case apply these pre-emptively first thing in the morning to the likely sore points).
+In addition, I recommend having along some sort of Moleskin® or blister packs (in case you get unlucky with your boots in the blister department or know you are prone to such problems, in which case apply these pre-emptively first thing in the morning to the likely sore points).
 Also, have along some sort of pain reliever: you will be using muscles and pounding joints you don't normally use (or at least not to the extent you will be using them on the trail).
-I tend to prefer Ibuprofen (Advil[®], which is a non-steroidal anti-inflammatory drug - NSAID - and unlike aspirin, is not a blood thinner).
-And I recommend carrying an Ace Bandage[®] or two, just in case of a minor sprain.
-(If you usually wear joint supports when you exercise, bring these along as well: I use elastic supports for both of my elbows.)
-Any condition more severe than these will probably need medical help, whether quick first-aid on the trail or something more advanced brought in (slowly) after a satellite-phone call.
+I tend to prefer Ibuprofen (Advil®, which is a non-steroidal anti-inflammatory drug - NSAID - and unlike aspirin, is not a blood thinner.
+Again, use what works for you.)
+And I recommend carrying an Ace Bandage® or two, just in case of a minor sprain.
+(If you usually wear joint supports when you exercise, bring these along as well: I use elastic supports for both of my knees and both of my elbows.)
+Any condition more severe than these that occurs while you hike / ascend Mt.
+Harvard will probably require medical help, whether quick first-aid on the trail or more advanced care brought in (slowly) after a satellite-phone call.